waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 **Custom Tools:**
 - `find_path`: Finds a path from a start to an end coordinate on the current map using the A* algorithm.
-- `check_unseen_reachability`: Checks which of the known potentially reachable unseen tiles are actually reachable from the player's current position.
+- `check_unseen_reachability`: Checks which of the known potentially reachable unseen tiles are actually reachable from my current position.
-- `select_battle_option`: Automatically selects a main battle menu option (FIGHT, PKMN, PACK, RUN).
 - `select_battle_option`: Automatically selects a main battle menu option (FIGHT, PKMN, PACK, RUN).

 # Tile Mechanics